-The inspiration for this chicken recipe came from my Mother in Law-maybe 45 years ago.
+The inspiration for Chicken with Blackberry Glaze came from my Mother-in-Law- 50 years ago.
 My husband always called it Currant Jelly chicken.
 I made it with currant jelly for many years until the jelly itself became hard to find.
-Fast forward, I now make it with blackberry preserves.
+Fast forward, I now make it with blackberry preserves- hence Chicken with Blackberry Glaze.
 I like the rich dark color of the blackberries and I love the texture and look of the seeds.
 The Worcestershire sauce adds a great level of flavor to the sauce.
 Be aware that regular Worcestershire sauce has an anchovy base.
 If you don’t mix fish and meat or if you have to consider anyone with fish allergies, you should buy vegan/fish free Worcestershire sauce.
-My grandchildren used to be allergic to fish and my daughter is vegetarian; so at this point I only buy the vegan sauce.

 Prep time: 20-30 minutes